Breaking the curse of dimensionality in conditional moment inequalities for discrete choice models: Conclusions

 \section{Conclusions}

 This paper studies inference of preference parameters in semiparametric discrete choice models when these parameters are not point identified and the identified set is characterized by a class of conditional moment inequalities.
 Exploring the semiparametric modeling restrictions, we show that the identified set can be equivalently formulated by moment inequalities conditional on only two continuous indexing variables.
 Such formulation holds regardless of the covariate dimension, thereby breaking the curse of dimensionality for nonparametric inference of the underlying conditional moment functions.
-We also extend this dimension reducing characterization result to a variety of semiparametric models under which the sign of conditional expectation of a certain transformation of the outcome is the same as that of the indexing variable.
+We also apply this dimension reducing characterization approach to the monotone single index model and to a variety of semiparametric models under which the sign of conditional expectation of a certain transformation of the outcome is the same as that of the indexing variable.

-We note that moment inequalities (\ref{theta general}) for the general framework of Section \ref{Extensions} can also be applied to monotone transformation models (e.g., see Abrevaya\thinspace (1999, 2000), Chen\thinspace (2010) and Pakes and Porter\thinspace (2014, Section 2)).
-Hence, our dimension reducing approach would also be useful in that context.

 There is a growing number of inference methods for conditional moment inequalities.
-The instrumental variable approach of Andrews and Shi\thinspace (2013) does not rely on nonparametric estimation of conditional expectation.
+The instrumental variable approach of \citet{andrews2013} does not rely on nonparametric estimation of conditional expectation.
 Nevertheless, the instruments required to convert the conditional moment inequalities to unconditional ones increase with the covariate dimension.
-In addition to the Andrews-Shi and CLR approaches, other existing inference procedures include Armstrong and Chan (2013), Armstrong (2014a, 2015), Chetverikov (2011), Lee, Song, and Whang\thinspace (2013, 2014) and Menzel\thinspace (2014) among others.
-The performance of all of these methods are related to the dimension of conditioning variables.
-Armstrong (2014b, see Tables 1 and 2) gives the local power properties of popular approaches in the literature and shows that the local power decreases as the dimension of conditional variables increases in each case that he considers.
+In addition to the Andrews-Shi and CLR approaches, other existing inference procedures include \citet{armstrong2014, armstrong2015}, \citet{armstrong2016}, \citet{chetverikov2017}, \citet{lee2013,lee2018} and \citet{menzel2014} among others.
+The performance of all of these methods are related to the dimension of conditioning variables. \citet[][see Tables 1 and 2]{armstrong2016choice} gives the local power properties of popular approaches in the literature and shows that the local power decreases as the dimension of conditional variables increases in each case that he considers.
 Thus, the curse of dimensionality problem is not limited to a particular test statistic.
-It will be an interesting further research topic to incorporate these alternative methods with the dimension reducing characterization result for set inference of the class of semiparametric models studied in Section \ref{Extensions} of this paper.
+It will be an interesting further research topic to incorporate these alternative methods with the dimension reducing characterization result of this paper.